 Discover why meditation and mindfulness practices can positively impact your life.
 After slowing down, unplugging and looking within, you’ll grasp why presence and awareness is the greatest gift we can offer ourselves and others.

-Leading With Genuine Care and Rob Dube will be forgoing payment for this retreat, which will support SMC and help to alleviate the impacts of the pandemic and devastating Cameron Peak Fire.
-SMC is grateful for this act of generosity.
+Leading With Genuine Care and Rob Dube will be forgoing payment for this retreat, which will support DMC and help to alleviate the impacts of the pandemic and devastating Cameron Peak Fire.
+DMC is grateful for this act of generosity.

 About the Retreat

 Every detail at the Leading with Genuine Care Leadership Retreat is created to inspire.
 The retreat is held at the majestic Drala Mountain Center, nestled high within the Colorado Rockies.

 You will be guided through valuable mindfulness techniques and leadership lessons alongside a supportive community of like-minded participants.